 Since graduation in 2013, she has been working at the British University in Egypt as a teaching assistant.
 She has co-taught modules such as political sociology, introduction to political science and introduction to development.
 In 2015, she was selected from a pool of applicants to become an IDEX global fellow.
 During her fellowship period, Radwa spent 6 months intensively studying and working in the social enterprise sector in India.
 For her final project, Radwa worked with closely with an international Microfinance Institution entitled Accion and helped them establish an impact assessment strategy that was later used to access the results of their financial literacy programs across India.
 Since her return to Egypt, Radwa has been working to establish her to own Initiative that allows Egyptians to report, measure and combat the exchange of bribes in Egypt.

-Prior to joining the fellowship, Leonide worked as a Research Assistant at the African leadership centre where she worked on a wide range of projects including a mapping study of the conflict terrain in Africa.
+Since graduating in 2009, Leonide has worked in various capacities in the legal field : first with Amity Law firm and then HPS consulting in Yaounde Cameroon.
+Prior to joining the fellowship she worked as a Research Assistant at the African leadership centre where she worked on a wide range of projects including a mapping study of the conflict terrain in Africa.

 Ms Sheila Kinya Gitonga holds a Bachelor of Arts in Political Science, Language & Communication from the University of Nairobi, and has undertaken a Masters degree in International Relations with a focus on Strategic and Security Studies from the same institution.